 It usually is the last posture we practice to relax the body.
-In fact, most yoga teachers put great emphasis on ending a good yoga session with Shavasana.
+In fact, most yoga teachers emphasize ending a good yoga session with Shavasana.

 While others practiced Shavasana for about 2 to 5 minutes, I used to go beyond that time limit.
-Sometimes, up to 40 to 50 minutes, because it felt so good.
+Sometimes, it takes up to 40 to 50 minutes because it feels so good.
 Believe it or not, it significantly improved my night’s sleep.

 Later on, I realized that this is the powerful yogic sleep, also known as the Yoga Nidra practice.
 It came naturally to me.
-Yogic sleep is a yoga practice that is extremely beneficial of physical and mental wellbeing.
+Yogic sleep is a yoga practice that is extremely beneficial for physical and mental well-being.

 Yogic sleep makes you enter into a deep state of awareness as the brainwaves begin to slow down and the mind progressively becomes restful.
 This experience is quite similar to that of deep meditation, but the process is gradual, and it takes time to get comfortable with it.